Youth Action Fund

 What do you mean by the justice, child welfare, and education systems?

 While justice could be understood as social justice, child welfare as the wellbeing of children, and education as learning - YAF seeks initiatives operating specifically within, or, as an alternative to the legal/criminal, foster care, and education systems.
 For all three systems, we understand that while some work within institutions, others will seek to offer alternative systems.
+Both approaches are acceptable.

 We understand how youth can have lived experiences in the criminal and child welfare systems.
 Can you explain what you mean by education?

-Projects focusing on education should be by and for young people having lived experience with the education system, e.g., being at higher risk of, or already impacted by, being pushed out of the system, streaming, suspensions, detentions, expulsions, etc. N.B.: YAF seeks projects by and for young people impacted by the education system rather than broader projects seeking to educate or raise awareness.
+Projects focusing on education should be by and for Black and Indigenous young people having lived experience with the education system, e.g., being pushed out of the system, being at higher risk of, or already impacted by, streaming, suspensions, detentions, expulsions, lack of access to post-secondary education, etc.

 Can our project focus on multiple regions or does it have to be only one?